 Calais Lighthouse (Phare de Calais)

 The Calais Lighthouse stands at a towering height of 51 metres and has a spiral 271 step staircase that leads to the lantern.
 Climbing the lighthouse may seem a little tiring, but the breathtaking view of the Calais town and the English Channel is a once in a lifetime opportunity.
 If the sky is clear, you may see the White Cliffs of Dover, which are 26 miles away.

 Address: Place Henri Barbusse 62100 Calais, France.

-Depicting a mixture of Flemish and English architectural styles, Église Notre-Dame ("The Church of Our Lady") is a Roman Catholic parish church that dates back to the 12th-14th century.
-It is significant not only because it is the oldest church in Calais, but this is a place where General Charles De Gaulle married his Calaisian wife Yvonne in 1921.
+The Church of Notre-Dame de Calais depicts a mixture of Flemish and English architectural styles.
+It is a Roman Catholic parish church that dates back to the 12th-14th century.
+It is the oldest church in Calais, and this is a place where General Charles De Gaulle married his Calaisian wife Yvonne in 1921.
 The imaginative mindsets of Flemish masons and English architects have given this structure an out-of-the-ordinary Flemish-Gothic look.
-Renovations in church are still ongoing from the time it was severely damaged during World War II.

-Address: 17 Rue Notre Dame, 62100 Calais, France.
+Address: Rue de la Paix 62100 Calais, France.